adwinying/adwinying.github.io/src/posts/2022-08-19-a-single-command-to-load-your-vim-configs-from-anywhere.md

 - vim
 - dotfiles
 thumbnail: ''
-title: A single command to load your vim configs from anywhere
+title: A Single Command to Load your Vim Configs from Anywhere
 excerpt: Is it just me, or the urge to load my vim config on a remote server is real?
 slug: a-single-command-to-load-your-vim-configs-from-anywhere